SECURITIES AND EXCHANGE COMMISSION

 (1) Award Provisions.
 The Administrator will determine the terms and conditions of all Awards, subject to the limitations provided herein.
 By accepting (or, under such rules as the Administrator may prescribe, being deemed to have accepted) an Award, the Participant will be deemed to have agreed to the terms and conditions of the Award and the Plan.
 Notwithstanding any provision of the Plan to the contrary, Substitute Awards may contain terms and conditions that are inconsistent with the terms and conditions specified herein, as determined by the Administrator.

 (2) Term of Plan.
-No Awards may be made after ten years from the Date of Adoption, but previously granted Awards may continue beyond that date in accordance with their terms.
+No Awards may be made after June 1, 2033, but previously granted Awards may continue beyond that date in accordance with their terms.

 (3) Transferability.
-Except as the Administrator otherwise expressly provides in accordance with the third sentence of this Section 6(a)(3), no Awards may be transferred other than by will or by the laws of descent and distribution.
-During a Participants lifetime, except as the Administrator otherwise expressly provides in accordance with the third sentence of this Section 6(a)(3), SARs and Stock Options may be exercised only by the Participant.
-The Administrator may permit the transfer of Awards, subject to applicable securities and other laws and such terms and conditions as the Administrator may determine.
+Neither ISOs nor, except as the Administrator otherwise expressly provides in accordance with the third sentence of this Section 6(a)(3), other Awards may be transferred other than by will or by the laws of descent and distribution.
+During a Participants lifetime, ISOs and, except as the Administrator otherwise expressly provides in accordance with the third sentence of this Section 6(a)(3), SARs and NSOs may be exercised only by the Participant.
+The Administrator may permit the transfer of Awards other than ISOs, subject to applicable securities and other laws and such terms and conditions as the Administrator may determine.

 (A) Except as provided in (B) and (C) below, immediately upon the cessation of the Participants Employment, each Stock Option and SAR (or portion thereof) that is then held by the Participant or by the Participants permitted transferees, if any, will cease to be exercisable and will terminate, and each other Award that is then held by the Participant or by the Participants permitted transferees, if any, to the extent not then vested, will be forfeited.